 After last week's feature was published, a friend of mine who has spent his entire career as a highly-qualified professional in the treatment field, wrote to point out the possible negative side to taking the intervention step.

 I have asked him to explain his concerns, in his own words:

-Last week's features offers a fairly positive view of interventions.
+Last week's feature offers a fairly positive view of interventions.
 There is another side.
 Many professional people have stopped doing these interventions as they can be so very painful to families and to individuals who are already under the enormous strain of being involved with the practicing alcohol abuser or addict.

 If the intervention goes well and the target individual seeks treatment, it is a great beginning; if the target individual angrily stomps out of the intervention and/or otherwise refuses cooperation and refuses to seek treatment, all is likely not so fine.

 The family and the other interveners then are left sitting there wondering what to do next, what to do with themselves, what to do in regard to any options/alternatives they have told the target person about (e.g., threats of divorce, taking the children away, etc.), and so on.